 Endangered is a new exhibition reflecting on the precarious nature of classic trades and environments in a rapidly developing world.

-The exhibition, which will feature in Ambush Gallery from 21-24 November, brings together architects, artists and makers who are experts in their fields.
+The exhibition, which is on at Ambush Gallery from November 21-24, brings together architects, artists and makers who are experts in their fields.
 Each work is an embodiment of a specific tradition, species, environment or practice now endangered due to the rise of technology and consumerism.

 There are ten talented contributors in total, each with their own message.